- English »

-Sharada Describes a Lifetime in West Bengal
+Sharada Describes a Past Life in West Bengal

 Through Bengali interpreters, Uttara gave details of what appeared to be a past lifetime.
 She stated that her name was Sharada, not Uttara.
 She said that her father’s name was Brajnath Chattopadhay and that he was a priest at the Kankalini Temple near Bardhaman, also called Burdwan, in West Bengal.
 The existence of this little known temple was later verified.

 Sharada said that her mother’s name was Renukha Devi.
 She said her mother died when she was 2 years of age.
 Her father then was remarried to a woman named Anandamoyi.
 Sharada said that a maternal aunt named Jagadhatri Mukhopadhaya, who lived in Saptagram, raised Sharada after her mother’s death.
 As such, Sharada spent most of her childhood in Saptagram, in what is now West Bengal.

 Sharada said that when she was seven years old, she was wed in an arranged marriage to Vishwanath Mukhopadhaya, who was an Ayurvedic physician in the town of Shivapur.
 Her husband moved from village to village on a pony to see his patients.
 Later, when Bengali interviewers again asked Sharada what her husband’s name was, as a gesture of respect typical of Bengali women, she would not speak her husband’s name, rather, she wrote it in Bengali.
 Sharada could write, as well as speak, in Bengali, while Uttara could not.